darkCavalier11/priority-pulse/README.md

     }
 ```
 ### criteria:
-    -duplicate phone number and names are rejected(case sensitive).
+- duplicate phone number and names are rejected(case sensitive).
-    -phone number of size less than 10 and name of size less than 10 rejected.
+- phone number of size less than 10 and name of size less than 10 rejected.

 ## Updating user(POST)
     localhost:3000/update